Step by step guide to setup Stable Diffusion on Azure

 - Web UI also provides you the option to add extensions.
 Navigate to extensions tab, go to available and select load from URL.
 It will list all the available extensions.

-- The images created from GUI are stored under /home/ubuntu/stable-diffusion/output directory.
+The images created from GUI are stored under /home/ubuntu/stable-diffusion/output/ directory on the VM.
+To access this directory, follow below steps:

 - You can also access the sourcecode of the Stable Diffusion.
 It is available under sourcecode folder on Desktop.